pedroxcav/OfficeAPI/README.md

 ## Office RestAPI
 <p align = "justify">
-The Office API was developed to able companies to manage their own business better.
-In the application, companies are able to register your employees and configurate specific projects with specialized teams.
+The Office API was developed to enable companies to manage their own business better.
+In application, companies are able to register your employees and configurate specific projects with specialized teams.
 Managers can set new tasks for their led projects with description of what they have to do and deadlines to achieve.
 At the same time, employees must organize their works and objectives by observing deadlines and making comments on tasks for the rest of the team.
 </p>

 ### Technologies 📱